University Wide Faculty and Staff Training

 This workshop draws on current research to explore the unique risk factors for sexual and gender-based harassment in medical fields.
 It includes concrete bystander intervention strategies to interrupt sexual harassment in the workplace, using real scenarios relevant to a medical setting and discusses action steps to mitigate risk factors and prevent harassment.
 The workshop also covers Rutgers’ and RBHS sexual misconduct policies, reporting procedures and trauma-informed tips to support impacted colleagues and students.
 An in-depth overview of Rutgers’ and RBHS resources will be provided.

-All workshops are funded by a Victim’s of Crime (VOCA) grant from the New Jersey Attorney General’s office, and are part of the ‘Enhancing Victim Services Throughout Rutgers University’ project V-84-18.
+All workshops are funded by a Victim’s of Crime (VOCA) grant from the Office of the New Jersey Attorney General, and are part of the ‘Enhancing Victim Services Throughout Rutgers University’ project V-84-18.

 If you wish to schedule any of these workshops and/or discuss a tailored module for your staff, please contact Staff and Faculty Training Coordinator Kaylin Padovano at email@example.com.